The beautiful Białowieża Forest is home to ancient oak trees and a diverse population of animals. Why is it now being logged?

 - Published On July 14, 2017

-Poland's Białowieża Forest is unlike other forests, although this has not always been the case.
+Poland's Białowieża Forest is not like other forests, although this has not always been the case.

 Its brand of thick, leafy oak trees used to cover much of Europe.
 The "primeval" (meaning "ancient") forest has always been a preferred spot for conservation efforts - the first legislation protecting it dates back to the 1500s - which means it was able to persevere over the years as other ancient forests around Europe were cleared for agriculture and development.
 Today, some of the trees in the forest in eastern Poland are over 500 years old.